mskian/electron-example/README.md

-# Electron Desktop APPlication
+# Electron Linux Desktop APPlication

-Convert your website/blog into Desktop Application Build using Electron (Currently Build Package for Available Linux Only)
+Convert your website/blog into Desktop Application Build using Electron (Currently Build Package Available for Linux Only)

 ## Requirements